Divorce Lawyer in Manhattan

 What Are the Grounds for Divorce in Manhattan?

-In Manhattan, as in New York State as a whole, there are both fault-based and no-fault grounds for divorce.
-The no-fault ground for divorce is "irretrievable breakdown of the marriage for a period of at least six months."
-This means that the marriage has broken down irretrievably and there is no likelihood of reconciliation.
+In New York, there are both fault-based and no-fault grounds for divorce.
+The no-fault basis for divorce is an irretrievable breakdown of the marriage for at least six months.
+This means that the marriage has completely broken down, and there is no likelihood of reconciliation.

 Additionally, New York recognizes several fault-based grounds for divorce, which include: